stjude/cis-x/dnanexus/cis-x/README.md

     able to match values in the given gene specific reference expression matrices (see `cis-X ref-exp`) generated from a larger cohort.

-  * `snv-indel`: Somatic SNV/indels.
+  * `snv_indel`: Somatic SNV/indels.
 This is a tab-delimited file containing somatic sequence mutations present in the genome under analysis.
 It includes both single nucleotide variants (SNV) and small insertion/deletions (indel).
     The file must have the following columns: